JordonP123/web-sprint-challenge-javascript-fundamentals/README.md

 3. 'this' can be bound using call, apply, or bind as well
 4. New binding, which is basically using 'this' to bind new keys to an object using a constructor function.
 5. Why do we need super() in an extended class?
-`ANSWER----->`super is the object.create replacement, it grants access to the parent's properties and methods ofcourse.
+`ANSWER----->`it grants access to the parent's properties and methods ofcourse.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.